Skip to main content Skip to navigation

 AREAS OF INTEREST

-Fatigue risk management, commercial transportation safety, shift work, sleep restriction and recovery, fatigue modeling, operational performance
+Fatigue risk management, commercial transportation safety, shift work, sleep restriction and recovery, operational and athletic performance, sleep and impacts on health, prevention science, performance recovery

 RESEARCH SCOPE

-Occupational Sleep Medicine is a new field focusing on sleep and performance in real-world operations.
-Fatigue Risk Management Systems are one of the primary focuses in this field of research.
+Occupational Sleep Medicine is a field focusing on sleep and performance in real-world operations.
+Fatigue Risk Management Systems are a primary focus in this field of research.
+Our team also works with elite athletes to understand the interaction between elite sport, sleep and performance.

 RESEARCH FOCUS